Bilinear Pairings in Python, Solidity, and the EVM

 Just think of it this way:

-Enough theory, let’s code this.
+Enough theory, let’s code this and see a $G_2$ point.
 Install the py_ecc library as follows.

 python -m pip install py_ecc